unterrichtdaniel/clariad/docs/user_stories/01_mcp_interface/US-001-mcp-server-implementation.md

 # US-001: MCP Server Implementation

 **As a** user,
-**I want** to interact with the Clariad system through MCP-compatible clients
+**I want** to interact with the Clariad system through Claude Desktop
-**So that** I can use familiar interfaces like Claude Desktop or OpenWebUI.
+**So that** I can access specialized software development capabilities through a familiar interface.

 ## Acceptance Criteria

-### Scenario: Connection Establishment
+### Scenario: MCP Server Registration
-- Given I have an MCP-compatible client
+- Given I have Claude Desktop installed
-- When I initiate a connection to the Clariad system
+- When I configure the claude_desktop_config.json file with Clariad's MCP server
-- Then the system should establish a successful connection
+- Then the Clariad system should be registered with Claude Desktop
-- And acknowledge with a welcome message
+- And be accessible as a tool provider in conversations

-### Scenario: Request Routing
+### Scenario: Tool Invocation
-- Given I am connected to the Clariad system
+- Given I am using Claude Desktop with Clariad configured
-- When I send a request related to any development phase
+- When I ask Claude to perform a software development task
-- Then the system should route my request to the appropriate agent
+- Then Claude should invoke the appropriate Clariad tool
-- And return a response from that agent
+- And the system should route the request to the right agent

-### Scenario: Streaming Responses
+### Scenario: Result Integration
-- Given I have sent a request to the Clariad system
+- Given Clariad has processed a tool request from Claude
-- When an agent is processing my request
+- When the agent returns its results
-- Then I should receive real-time streaming responses
+- Then Claude should incorporate those results into its response
-- And see incremental progress updates
+- And present a coherent reply to my request

-### Scenario: Tool Usage Format
+### Scenario: Streaming Updates
-- Given I have requested an action requiring tool usage
+- Given a Clariad agent is performing a lengthy operation
-- When the agent uses GitHub or other integrated tools
+- When the operation is in progress
-- Then the tool usage should be properly formatted according to MCP protocol
+- Then I should receive real-time streaming updates
-- And the results should be presented clearly in the conversation
+- And see incremental progress through Claude Desktop

-### Scenario: Conversation History
+### Scenario: Context Management
-- Given I have had previous interactions with the system
+- Given I have had previous interactions with Clariad agents
 - When I continue the conversation with a new request
 - Then the system should maintain appropriate context from past interactions
 - And respond with awareness of the conversation history